Shopify Software Engineer Interview: The Full Process, Decoded

 If you have a final-round date set already, work backward.
 Spend more time on build practice and the Life Story than you think you need to.
 Those are the rounds where prepared candidates fail, not the CoderPad session.

-For other company comparisons, the Microsoft vs Google interview guide and Amazon vs Meta breakdown cover how Shopify's approach differs from the standard Big Tech loop.
+For other company comparisons, the Microsoft vs Google guide and the Amazon vs Meta breakdown cover how Shopify's approach differs from the standard Big Tech loop.
+If you want a deeper read on how AI-allowed rounds reshape the rubric, the AI-enabled coding interview post is the companion piece.